CMecrow/CM-Project-5/README.md

 ### Customer Queries

 - The included feature that currently requires the most work to live up to it's potential is the customer queries section.
 The feature would ideally have the function for site admin's to specifically reply to customer questions, with their response being displayed beneath the question and highlighted.
 This could then be developed further and have the customer who asked the question sent an email notification that their question has been responded to, and for the admin, a notification that a question has been left, and where to find it.
 From both an admin and customer perspective the feature needs some work.
-For admins, the only moderation that can be carried out is within the
+For admins, the only moderation that can be carried out is within the admin page, built in to django, and as previously mentioned, any moderation should be achievable from the front end.
+For customers there should be the option to edit their submitted comments.
+Though the information present about the feature on the page does advise this isn't possible.
+- All in all I decided that the skeleton version of this feature was still worth implementing, and it would provide a starting block for further expansion of the site.

 ---